Clinical Guideline for Prescribing Opioids on Discharge

 SA Health has implemented a statewide guideline on Opioids: Prescribing on Discharge (PDF 245KB) to promote the safe, effective and appropriate prescribing of opioids.
 The guideline will apply to all South Australian hospitals and health services where patients are discharged with medications and includes the following considerations:

-SA Health recommends that this patient information sheet is provided to all patients discharged from hospital with immediate-release (IR) oxycodone for acute pain as an adjunct to counselling by a qualified healthcare professional.
+SA Health recommends that this patient information sheet is provided to all patients discharged from hospital with immediate release oxycodone for acute pain as an adjunct to counselling by a qualified healthcare professional.

-The oxycodone patient fact sheet (PDF 97KB) contains information to improve patient understanding of oxycodone in acute pain management; particularly:
+The Oxycodone for short-term management of acute pain (PDF 156KB) consumer fact sheet contains information to improve patient understanding of oxycodone in acute pain management; particularly:

-SA Health recommends that this patient information sheet is provided to all patients discharged from hospital after administration of sedative and/or opioid medications as an adjunct to counselling by a qualified healthcare professional.
+SA Health recommends that this consumer factsheet is provided to all patients discharged from hospital after administration of sedative and/or opioid medications as an adjunct to counselling by a qualified healthcare professional.

-The discharge sheet (PDF 83KB) contains information on the effects of opioids and sedatives and provide precautions regarding activities that should be avoided in the 24 hour period following discharge.
+The Going home after having been given a medicine that can make you sleepy (PDF 192KB) consumer factsheet contains information on the effects of opioids and sedatives and provides precautions regarding activities that should be avoided in the 24 hour period following discharge.

 SA Health recommends that the an oxycodone Consumer Medicine Information (CMI) leaflet be made available to all patients prescribed oxycodone on discharge, in association with appropriate counselling.